Resurrection of Magneto: Issue 4: "Reawakening"

 As Magneto, Storm, and Blue Marvel assault an Orchis ship, Magneto contemplates which version of himself he will be.
 He tries hard not to kill any of the Orchis guards.
 When he is confronted with a group of guards that have a special weapon against him which will trigger a poison gas that will kill a roomful of mutants if he attempts to use his powers, he realizes that he has no choice and uses his magnetic abilities to crush the guards' suits so quickly the gas cannot be activated, but leaving the guards dead.
 Leaving the ship, Magneto, Storm, and Blue Marvel see a Stark Sentinel attacking a ship full of human supporters and combine their powers in order to defeat it.
 Storm then receives a telepathic signal from Emma Frost asking for Magneto to help her husband Tony Stark.
 (Note: This leads into Magneto's appearance in Invincible Iron Man vol. 5 #17-18, written by Gerry Duggan, with art by Patrick Zircher and Creees Lee.)
 Together, they leave with Magneto saying "To save one life is to save the world."
 (Note: This was a paraphrased quote from the Talmud: "Whoever saves a single life saves the world entire.")

-Collected editions

-The mini-series was collected into a trade paperback on August 13, 2024: